Skip to Main Content

 IATSE 891, 873 and 514 mixer-plus-boom-plus-utility teams with Star Trek Discovery and The Boys series credits

-The senior-mixer pool draws on Lou Solakofski and Mark Berger's re-recording legacy and the working production-sound bench of David Husby (Schitt's Creek), Glen Gauthier (multiple Canadian Screen Awards), Christopher Boyes on the supervising-editor side, and the broader generation that shipped Star Trek Discovery and Strange New Worlds (Toronto), The Handmaid's Tale (Toronto), The Boys (Toronto), Sicario and Arrival (Quebec exteriors), and Dune Part Two second-unit (Newfoundland and Alberta).
-On a series shoot a single mixer-plus-boom-plus-utility team can sustain twelve-to-fourteen episode orders; on a feature the team usually adds a second boom for ensemble scenes and a dedicated playback op for music sync.
+Here is how the picture comes together.
+The senior-mixer pool draws on Lou Solakofski and Mark Berger's re-recording legacy and the working production-sound bench of David Husby (Schitt's Creek), Glen Gauthier (many Canadian Screen Awards), Christopher Boyes on the supervising-editor side, and the wider generation that shipped Star Trek Discovery and Strange New Worlds (Toronto), The Handmaid's Tale (Toronto), The Boys (Toronto), Sicario and Arrival (Quebec exteriors), and Dune Part Two second-unit (Newfoundland and Alberta).
+On a series shoot a single mixer-plus-boom-plus-utility team can sustain twelve-to-fourteen episode orders.
+On a feature the team mostly adds a second boom for ensemble scenes and a dedicated playback op for music sync.

 FAQ